 This first station is the Serdika Metro Station and here you could find many of these Roman buildings merging with the modern structures.
 The Roman walls are so well built that they are utilized to hold up the upper floors in the metro stations.
 There are so many other archaeological significant items placed on public view in the underground walkway.
 Just outside the subway station, there is a huge area of Roman buildings that are excavated and are free to walk around.

 No. 3- Bulgaria had the biggest cathedral on the Balkan

 On the Bulgarian post cards, you would commonly see the extremely beautiful Alexander Nevsky Cathedral.
 It is one of the largest Orthodox cathedrals in the world and was built between 1904 to 1912 to honour the Russian soldiers who died to liberate Bulgaria from the Ottoman Rule.
 The design of this Cathedral is extremely sophisticated and many of its domes are gold plated.

 It remained as the biggest church on the Balkan until Serbians completed the Church of Saint Sava.
 The entrance to the Cathedral is free but they charge 10 LV (USD $5.60) for taking photographs.
-Luckily I took some photos before I was told by the security guard.
+Luckily I took some photos with a point and shoot camera before I was told by the security guard.
 Another interesting fact is that an ordinary beggar in Sofia collected and donated € 20000 to the restoration of the Cathedral’s dome.
 We personally thought he should have donated to a better cause with that money.

 No. 4 Bulgarians were allies with Nazi Germany but saved 48,000 Jewish citizens.